ulfschneider/ulf.website/content/posts/2025-03-02-wwbt-iserlohn.md

   - sports
   - secan
 ---

 The final event of the WWBT 2025 series took place around Iserlohn and was excellently organized by the Polizeisportverein Iserlohn.
-It was a sunny ride, though the morning started off quite cold (there was a point where I couldn´t feel my hands anymore).
+It was a sunny ride, though the morning started off quite cold (there was a point where I couldn't feel my hands anymore).

 I chose the 56 km route instead of the 80 km to ease back into riding, and my health seems to be coming back on track now.
 Since I was riding without Martin once again and had an early start, I found myself ahead of the main group and mostly alone on the course.
 As a result, most of my photos capture the stunning landscape rather than other riders.